 When and where are graduate courses offered?

-Graduate classes are typically offered on our Loop campus from 5:45-9:00pm, Monday through Thursday.
-Several of our courses can also be taken online.
-We do not offer any daytime or weekend classes.
+Graduate courses are typically offered on our Loop campus from 5:45-9:00 pm, Monday through Thursday.
+Several courses can also be taken online.

 How does the quarter system work?

 Quarters are 10 weeks long with optional exams in the 11th week.
 You can refer to the

 Once admitted, when do classes start?

 Several of our MFA programs are cohort-based and start classes in the fall or fall/winter quarters.
 PhD students begin in the fall (with classes beginning in September) or winter (classes in January).
 Check your program admission page to see if it is cohort-based and consult DePaul’s